Digital marketing: Channels

 It is important for a firm to reach out to consumers and create a two-way communication model, as digital marketing allows consumers to give back feedback to the firm on a community-based site or straight directly to the firm via email.
 Firms should seek this long-term communication relationship by using multiple forms of channels and using promotional strategies related to their target consumer as well as word-of-mouth marketing.

-Benefits of social media marketing
+Benefits of digital marketing

-Possible benefits of social media marketing include:
+Possible benefits of digital marketing include: